Skip to Content

 Brisbane is the biggest city in Queensland and one of the best in Australia.
 Although it doesn’t have a beach, there are plenty of things to do here.

-You can take in the numerous museums, stroll along the river at the beautiful Southbank and check out the world-famous Australia Zoo!
+You can take in the numerous museums, stroll along the Brisbane River at the beautiful Southbank and check out the world-famous Australia Zoo!

 One of my favourite things to do in Brisbane is climbing Mt Coot-tha.
 It’s a bit of a trip from the centre, but the views from the top are well worth it!